 The Research area of the Centre focuses on providing support and connections for qualitative researchers within and across the Faculty of Humanities & Social Sciences and the School of Management at the University.
 The key research aim is to raise the profile of qualitative research and researchers within the University, nationally and internationally.
 Email email@example.com if you wish to become involved in the centre.

-The Qualitative Research Symposium (QRS) is an annual one-day event run by the Centre.
-Established in 2014, the symposium provides an interdisciplinary platform for researchers to discuss the latest methodological insights and innovations in qualitative research.
-The QRS also features a diversity of workshops which focus on a range of issues related to qualitative research.
+The Qualitative Research Symposium is an annual one-day event run by the Centre for Qualitative Research established in 2014.
+The symposium provides an interdisciplinary platform for researchers to discuss the latest methodological insights and innovations in qualitative research.

 Training and Education